AleksandraJurkiewicz/to-do-list/README.md

 2. Click on button "Dodaj zadanie".
 3. Click on green button, if task is done.
 4. Click on red button, if you want to delete task.
+5. Click on "Ukończ wszystkie", if all tasks are done.
+6. Click on "Ukryj ukończone", if you want to hide done tasks.
+7. Click on "Pokaż ukończone", if you want to see them again.

 #### Used technologies